About Shopify APIs

 Requirements for using Shopify APIsAnchor link to section titled "Requirements for using Shopify APIs"

 Scopes and permissionsAnchor link to section titled "Scopes and permissions"

-- Depending on the app type that you’re creating, you might need to request certain permissions or access scopes when merchants install your app
+- Depending on how you're distributing your app, you might need to request certain permissions or access scopes when merchants install your app.

 Available APIsAnchor link to section titled "Available APIs"